Care instructions

 - Damp rooms such as bathrooms (without adequate ventilation)

-- Drafts due to constantly open windows
+- Drafts from constantly open windows

 -